 Left hemicolectomy: The descending colon is eliminated.
 This is the part of your colon that is attached to your rectum.
 After removing it, the surgeon connects the transverse colon directly to your rectum.

 You are likely to be a good candidate for this surgery if, in general, you are in good health, apart from the condition that may require treatment with hemicolectomy.

 If you have certain conditions, you may have a higher risk of complications from the procedure.
 These conditions include:

 - Heart disease.

 - Bleeding or coagulation problems.

 - Cicatricial tissue of previous colon or abdominal surgery.

 - Being overweight or obese

 - Advanced colon cancer or other types of bowel cancer.

-Be sure to talk to your doctor before surgery about the risks if you have any of these conditions.
+Before surgery, talk to your doctor about the risks if you have any of these conditions.